Family blames Brooklyn power outage for mother's death

 "It seems that person had been deceased for a while, but it's currently being investigated by the medical examiner," says FDNY Department Chief Edward Bobb.

-The outage lasted for about five hours at the federally subsidized complex formely known as Starrett City.
+The outage lasted for about five hours at the federally subsidized complex formerly known as Starrett City.

 15,000 people were left in the dark.
 Five were injured and six were trapped in elevators.